sergeiudris/ged/doc/development-guide.md

 bash c up
 ```

-- once the services start, navigate to `localhost:8600/geoserver/web`
+- once the services have started, navigate to `localhost:8600/geoserver/web`
-  to make sure geoserver has started
+  to make sure geoserver is running
+- if not, run `docker-compose restart geoserver`
 - [import sample layers](#importing-sample-layers) into geoserver
 - in the second terminal:

 ```shell
 # open ged container's shell into /opt/app
 bash c term ged
 # start ged dev server
 bash c dev

 ```
 - wait for 'Build complelted', open `localhost:8800` in Chrome
 - press F12 to open Chrome development tools
-- at this point, clojure/clojurescript REPLs are connected to both app running in browser and development web server (shadow-cljs dev server)
+- at this point, clojure/clojurescript REPLs are connected to both the app running in the browser and the development web server (shadow-cljs dev server)
-- for better experience, you'll need a second editor window (for actaully focusing on the code, without noise files)
+- for better experience, you'll need a second editor window (for actaully focusing on the code, without 'noise' files)
 - from system's terminal (not from vscode) open another vscode window, this time for `ged/spaces/ui`

 ```shell